 Your RV’s thermostat may be bad if it has a blank screen or is not responding to temperature adjustments.
-Running tests with a multimeter, responding to error codes, or simply changing your thermostat’s batteries could get your system running again.
+Running tests with a multimeter, responding to error codes, or simply changing your thermostat’s batteries could get the system running again.
 If not you may need to replace your thermostat.

 Testing your thermostat is a breeze if you follow along with the steps below that have helped many people successfully deal with the same issue as you!
 Don’t worry if your thermostat fails your tests, replacing it really is easy!

 How to tell if your RV thermostat is bad

 There are a few signs that you can look for to tell if your RV thermostat is no longer working.
 This like an incorrect temperature reading, blank display, and non-responsive air condition are sure-fire signs that your thermostat has bit the dust.

 Temperature Does Not Match Thermostat Setting